despondentdonkey/sfxlib/README.md

 sfxlib
 ======

-An sound library for HTML5 games.
+A sound library for HTML5 games.